Kristina01111000/Drws_site/README.md

 	- certificate using old ip address, needs to be deleted from that server and it will use inmotion
 	- waiting on passwords/ usernames etc.
 	- he is taking the lead on this
+	- work around? remove growing from syracuse, get new one
 - change default user image -https://www.peepso.com/documentation/assets-overrides-customizing-peepso-images/
 	- explains how to do it, need to figure out the default images we want